 And remember — changing careers isn’t the only solution when you’re unhappy at work.
 Particularly if the problem isn’t the career path, so much as a toxic work environment, superiors with aggressive or ineffective communication styles, or other serious issues with the workplace or the job itself.

 You don’t have to expect your work to deliver you with something you’re passionate about.
 Your work can also be a means to an outstanding, passion-filled personal life.
+You can choose to refocus your life around activities and people that deliver a sense of purpose.

 “Don’t look for a job you are passionate about, instead find a job that gives you the freedom to do what you love.”Jon Nastor